React Redux Interview Questions: Crack Your Next Interview in 2025

 Q1.
 What is Redux?

-Ans: Redux is a state management library used in JavaScript applications.
+Ans: Redux is a state management library used in applications in JavaScript.
 It allows you to manage the application's state in a centralized store, making it accessible to all components.
 Instead of manually passing data through props from one component to another, Redux ensures that all components can access the shared state.
 This centralized state management helps in building large-scale applications efficiently and maintainably, especially when dealing with complex data flow.

 Q2.
 Why do you need Redux in a React application?